-Every year, the Human Rights Program accepts applications by advanced graduate students to teach one undergraduate Human Rights course of their own design.
+Every year the Pozen Family Center for Human Rights accepts applications by advanced graduate students to teach one undergraduate Human Rights course of their own design.
 This lectureship is for one quarter only.
 Three Human Rights Graduate Lectureships are awarded each year.

 The course can be taught in any of the three quarters of the following academic year.
-Graduate lecturers receive $5,000 for the individual undergraduate course they will teach in the College.
+Graduate lecturers receive a $5,000 salary.

-Course title and description, including student learning goals (skills and knowledge), and a draft (or outline) syllabus which includes major assignments with grade % indicated, and a partial or complete reading list.
-(See "Course Design Tools" under Preparing to Teach on the Center for Teaching and Learning's website for help in describing student learning goals and course construction.)
+Note to applicants: see "Course Design Tools" under Preparing to Teach on the Center for Teaching and Learning's website for help in describing student learning goals and course construction.

 Each applicant is required to obtain a recommendation letter from a faculty member familiar with your scholarly work or experience as a TA or instructructor.
 Letters must be uploaded directly to the website by the recommender or sent via dossier service (such as Interfolio) to Tara Peters.

 Questions may be directed to Susan Gzesh, PFCHR Executive Director, by email or during office hours on Tuesdays from 2:00-4:00pm at the PFCHR office.